masq/Blog/making-something-from-nothing.md

 c3                      ret
 0f 1f 00                nop    DWORD PTR [rax]
 ```
-_Figure X: Disassembly of our "hello world" C program_
+_Figure 12: Disassembly of our "Hello, World!"
+C program._

 Cool.
 What does that all mean?
 Well, some of this is actually kinda useless to
 the actual "direct" functioning of the program.
 I'll break it out into the